VirtoCommerce/vc-frontend/shared-types/README.md

 ## Publishing the Package

-To publish the package, draft a new release.
-Ensure that that the version in `package.json` was changed accordingly in advance.
-After release package will be published automatically.
-On any concerns please see workflows in the **Actions** tab.
+To publish the package, run Theme Shared Types CI action in [GitHub Actions](https://github.com/VirtoCommerce/vc-theme-b2b-vue/actions) manually.
+Ensure that that the version in `shared-types/package.json` was changed accordingly in advance.

-1. `shared-types/index.ts` is changed
-2. The commit message contains `publish-shared-types`

-The types declaration file will be built and published automatically.
-The patch version of the package will be increased automatically - ensure that you pull changes (`shared-types/package.json`) after CI jobs are done.

 ## Example of Using in Other Modules